Classification of the Phasmatodea

 In contrast to many other insect-orders (e.g. Coleoptera, Lepidoptera) the Phasmatodea are only poorly studied so far.
-Followingly the systematization of the order is still a field of active research and still there is no classification available, which bases on the natural relationships.
-Temporarely the classification of BRADLEY & GALIL (1977) is widely used.
+Followingly the systematization of the order is still a field of active research and still, there is no classification available, which bases on the natural relationships.
+Temporarily the classification of BRADLEY & GALIL (1977) is widely used.
 It is a slightly updated version of GÜNTHER´s classification of 1953, includes numerous errors and is far away from a natural system.
-During the last three years scientists have started to work on a new, natural classification of the order again.
+During the last years, scientists have started to work on a new, natural classification of the order again.
 Thus, there have already been several changes to the system since 1977 and many further changes can be expected for the future.
 Subsequently, another classification was published by KEVAN (1982), but this has not been widely used.
 The latest major changes to the system have been conducted by ZOMPRO (2004) and concern to the re-arrangement of the “Areolatae”.
 Several authors have already shown the “Areolatae” and “Anareolatae” to be unnatural, polyphyletic groups.

 For detailed and updated information about the current classification, we suggest visiting Phasmida Species File.